ICE eyes Euronext IPO by summer; to wind down NYSE Technologies

 In the event of an IPO, ICE would retain a minority stake, Sprecher said, adding that several potential third-party shareholders had already expressed their interest.

 ICE also plans to wind down NYSE's technology unit.
-ICE will continue to operate NYSE's U.S. and UK data centres, and market data distribution revenue will be moved to the exchanges.
+ICE will continue to operate NYSE's U.S. and UK data centers, and market data distribution revenue will be moved to the exchanges.

 "For the remaining businesses in NYSE Technologies, we believe the best way to grow these assets is to find a new home for them," Sprecher said.
 Those businesses include a buy-side sell-side network known as NYFIX, a data software business called Wombat, and a data dissemination business known as SuperFeed.